Harikrishna9738/Twitter/README.md

 ```
 Now, all we need to do is give our database user access rights to the database we created:
 ```
-GRANT ALL PRIVILEGES ON DATABASE cabsystem TO cabsystemuser;
+GRANT ALL PRIVILEGES ON DATABASE cabsystem TO twitteruser;
 ```
 Exit the SQL prompt to get back to the postgres user’s shell session:
 ```